bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-j/troubleshooting.rst

 :index:`[TAG=Problem->Connecting from the FD to the SD] <pair: Problem; Connecting from the FD to the SD>`

-If you are having difficulties getting one or more of your File daemons to connect to the Storage daemon, it is most likely because you have not used a fully qualified domain name on the **Address**:sup:`Dir`:sub:`Storage`\  directive.
+If you are having difficulties getting one or more of your File daemons to connect to the Storage daemon, it is most likely because you have not used a fully qualified domain name on the :config:option:`dir/storage/Address`\  directive.
 That is the resolver on the File daemon’s machine (not on the Director’s) must be able to resolve the name you supply into an IP address.
 An example of an address that is guaranteed not to work: :strong:`localhost`.
 An example that may work: :strong:`bareos-sd1`.
 An example that is more likely to work: :strong:`bareos-sd1.example.com`.

 You can verify how a |bareosFd| resolves a DNS name by the following command: